sappelhoff/pyprep/docs/matlab_differences.rst

 With that in mind, here are the areas where PyPREP's defaults deliberately differ from the original PREP implementation:

+Use of random seeds
+^^^^^^^^^^^^^^^^^^^

+In MATLAB PREP, the random seed used for RANSAC is always ``435656``, which is set just before random channel sampling occurs.
+This means that every run of RANSAC will result in identical random samples of channels given the same input, and will produce similar random samples of channels if a channel or two are removed between iterations.

+Conversely, PyPREP defaults to setting an initial random state for the whole pipeline, meaning that RANSAC's random channel picks will differ between consecutive runs during robust re-referencing or bad channel detection.
+This approach has the benefit of better randomness, but may also lead to more variability in PREP results between different seed values.
+More testing is required to determine which approach produces better results.

+Note that to match MATLAB PREP exactly when ``matlab_strict`` is ``True``, the random seed ``435656`` must be used.

 Calculation of median estimated signal